France, Luxembourg & Germany Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-Pedal this morning to Nennig and its local museum, where you can admire Europe’s largest Roman mosaic; remarkably, 90% of it is original and perfectly restored.
-Continue riding along the Mosel on an easy bike path.
-The river forms a natural border between Germany and Luxembourg.
-On the German side, you will follow the renowned Route du Vin, famous for its outstanding Riesling and Cremant.
-Sweeping views of vineyards’ sloping hillsides accompany your ride.
+This morning, pedal to Nennig and visit its local museum, home to Europe’s largest Roman mosaic—remarkably, 90% of it is original and beautifully restored.
+Then, follow an easy bike path along the Mosel, which forms a natural border between Germany and Luxembourg.
+On the German side, ride along the renowned Route du Vin, celebrated for its exceptional Riesling and Crémant wines, with sweeping vineyard views accompanying your journey.

 Today's Ride Choices